 Schedule and rates are subject to change frequently and without notice.
 You should always visit their website or contact them before going.

-Hours: Open year-round for walking tour of the Trait-Carré for group only upon réservation and all Saturday and Sunday for the visitors.
+Hours: open year-round for walking tours of Trait-Carré for groups only upon reservation and on Sunday for individual visitors.

-Admission: Packages ranging from $5 to $8 for guided tours of the mill and Trait-Carré.
-Guided tours of cribs Thursday and Friday from 3 to 8 december and from 26 to 30 december at 7: p.m.
+Admission: $5 to $8, depending on the package chosen.
+Guided tours of Nativity scenes every Thursday and Friday from December 1 to 16 and December 26 to 30 at 7 p.m.

 No ratings yet from Quebecregion.com travellers